michael-robbins/rpi-k8s-ansible/README.md

 - rPi 3b+ x2
 - rPi 3b x4

-CNI: Flannel (Weave support is there, but it crashes and reboot's the rPi's, see below)
+CNI: Weave (Flannel is dead, last commits 1+ years ago)

 # Preparing to install
 ## Preparing an SD card on Linux
 ```
-# Write the image to the SD card, please use at least 2018-04-18 if you want to use WiFi
+# Write the image to the SD card, please use at least 2020-02-13 if you want to use WiFi
-$ sudo dd if=YYYY-MM-DD-raspbian-stretch-lite.img of=/dev/sdX bs=16M status=progress
+$ sudo dd if=YYYY-MM-DD-raspbian-buster-lite.img of=/dev/sdX bs=16M status=progress

 # Provision wifi settings on first boot
 $ cat bootstrap/wpa_supplicant.conf